Matt-Jones-Developer/i-am-developer-bootstrap-edition/README.md

 - my best work to date (webpages, apps, design, music) with html, css, python etc: DONE (I reluctantly omitted the link to Cristal Vision's website as I currently have it down for maintenance; a lot of bugs written back when I was just starting out!
 But all the other links work great.

 - homepage (the main back/return to page) has 2 sections (projects + about me)  - went with a single page layout in the end, but I did include smooth scrolling links to each section which work great.
+However once again Bootstrap has issues with both smooth scrolling and spyscroll - after a lot of googling I tried several suggestions but the scrolling offsets do not work as expected, therefore the scrolls don't stop at the correct points.
+Very annoying I hope they fix this soon.

-- navbar has collapsing burger menu for mobile views containing 'projects' 'web development' 'graphic design' and 'about me', CV PDF + 'contact' as another route to call to action: TODO
+- navbar has collapsing burger menu for mobile views containing 'projects' 'web development' 'graphic design' and 'about me', CV PDF + 'contact' as another route to call to action: DONE - thanks to bootstrap it was a drag and drop - however their example code had errors in it which caused the toggle to fail.
+I had to add 'bs' to a lot of the tags such as 'data-bs-toggle' before it would open.
+For closing I had to change some of the targets and control sewttings to 'navbarNav' which fixed these issues.

-- add my music (which track?) and a Soundcloud widget to turn it on/off: Implemented but removed due to web formatting issues: TODO!
-I still have a basic link which works just fine.
+- I still have a problem with the toggle since customising it to be 3 white bars only proved impossible.
+I didn't like how it looked and wanted to add my own awesome font hamburger.
+I got that done, tried to hide the BS toggle, which proved infuriating.
+I can either hide all the toggles, or the lines and the bg-colour of the bs-toggle only.
+There is a constant outline of the original toggle which cannot seem to be removed at all.
+Very disappointed and makes me positive I would sooner create my own toggle to begin with.

-- responsive screenshots embedded/skewed into iphone images! - TODO - When you click on a project image, I'd like it to open a page dedicated to how and why the site was made, the issues I overcame and screenshots of it's responsive design in mobile view.
+- responsive screenshots embedded/skewed into iphone images! - When you click on a project image, I'd like it to open a page dedicated to how and why the site was made, the issues I overcame and screenshots of it's responsive design in mobile view. - STILL TODO

 ## Wireframing

-mockup - here are my wireframes and design mockups I created before coding - I ended up reverting back to the original design to meet the criteria but still included the gameboy slide reel inside my gameboy assets website.
+mockup - here are my wireframes and design mockups I created before coding - I pretty much copied the original idea, but having learned about CTA and the importance of heirachy within your site, I wanted to adjust the hero page to include a large 'hook line' with a Call To Action button.
+I think this improved the look of my site.

 - layout design - kept it simple and followed the assessment criteria, I wanted to include other information but felt that the brief didn't allow me to do so without changing the criteria.
+Since I wanted a CTA within my hero section, I did not want the about me section cluttering the hero up.
+So it was added below in its own section, which allows the site to flow better.

 - colour palette - I chose light and dark greys as the main backgrounds, highlighted by aqua.
-I wanted to make the colour grid randomise but I ended up using CSS animations to achieve the effect I wanted.
-The secondary palette was to complement the gameboy page (you can view my palettes in the design folder)
+I used the bs-dark colour and added it to my variable list.
+I also added a subtle gradient for the main body background which looks better than the original design.

 First design wireframe: